Estimates on Learning Rates for Multi-Penalty Distribution Regression: Related work and discussions

-Another contribution of this paper is that, based on a divide-and-conquer approach, we present a distributed learning algorithm with multi-penalty distribution regression scheme.
-The optimal rate is obtained for this method in Theorem \ref{disrate}.
-The mini-max rates coincide with the rates that we establish in non-distributed settings, therefore the method presents the advantages of reducing the computational burden on computing time, storage bottleneck, and memory requirements over a single machine when processing distribution regression algorithm.
-Distributed learning algorithm has been extensively studied recent years (e.g. \cite{s2, s3, sbsecond, sb3}).
-From these methods, it can be observed that the distributed method handling distribution or functional data is still unexplored.
-By presenting the new distributed leaning algorithm with multi-penalty distribution regression and proving its optimal rates, this paper provides an effective distributed method for handling distribution data.
+via operator representation (See {Proposition~\ref{two-stage_distributed_decomposition}}).
+The optimal rates are obtained for this method in {Theorem~\ref{disrate}}.
+The mini-max rates coincide with the rates we establish in non-distributed settings.
+Therefore the new regression method presents the advantages of reducing the computational burden on computing time, storage bottleneck, and memory requirements over a single machine when processing the distribution regression algorithm.
+Distributed learning algorithms have been extensively studied recently (e.g., \cite{s2,s3,sbsecond,sb3}).
+From these existing methods, it can be observed that the distributed learning method of handling distribution or functional data is still unexplored.
+By presenting the new distributed learning algorithm with multi-penalty distribution regression and proving its optimal rates, this paper provides an effective distributed learning method for handling distribution data.
+Based on the above discussions and the satisfactory theoretical result in {Theorem~\ref{disrate}}, the new proposed multi-penalty distribution-regression-based algorithm possesses great potential for handling large-scale distribution data in modern computational science and statistical science.